 “The IPO is not likely before 2013,” the source said.

-OVL, which 31 overseas oil and gas projects besides interest in a couple of pipelines, is nation's second-largest exploration and production company.
-It is 100% owned by ONGC.
+OVL, which 31 overseas oil and gas projects besides interest in a couple of pipelines, is nation’s second-largest exploration and production company.
+It is 100 per cent owned by ONGC.

 ONGC held “very preliminary” discussion with merchant bankers including Kotak Mahindra to understand the process involved in listing, the source said.

-Some brokerges have valued OVL at Rs 60,000 crore, adding Rs 71 to the value of the ONGC share.
+Some brokerages have valued OVL at Rs 60,000 crore, adding Rs 71 to the value of the ONGC share.
 ONGC scrip closed at Rs 279.40 on the BSE yesterday.

 The government had way back in 2005 considered hiving off OVL from ONGC.
 Idea, mooted when Mani Shankar Aiyar was the Petroleum Minister, was to make OVL as the sole vehicle for acquiring overseas oil and gas assets.

 The idea was to restructure OVL into an entity that would be jointly owned by public sector oil firms.
 This was to be done to avoid ‘confusing signals’ that go out when OVL and other state firms like Indian Oil, GAIL India pitch for a same overseas asset.

 The idea was to restructure OVL on lines of Petronet LNG Ltd, which is jointly owned by ONGC, IOC, GAIL and Bharat Petroleum Corp Ltd.